Canon T7i vs Nikon D3400

 The side-by-side display below illustrates the physical size and weight of the Canon T7i and the Nikon D3400.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the T7i – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon T7i.
 Moreover, the D3400 is markedly lighter (16 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the D3400 are weather-sealed.